uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 ![](img/gg-diamond-point.png)

-5. Perhaps you'd like to see how price varies with `carat` and `depth`.
-Let's mae a heat map.
+What about a heat map.
+Perhaps you'd like to see how price varies with `carat` and `depth`.

 ```
 ggplot(data=diamonds, aes(x=carat, y=depth, z=price)) + stat_summary_hex()